Splashing Fun Swimming Lessons For Age 2 & Above

 PROMOTION: Enjoy 20% off for Weekday classes

-- Schedule is fixed for 12 consecutive weeks lesson excluding public holidays.
+- The schedule is fixed for 12 consecutive weeks lesson excluding public holidays.

-- There will be no make up lesson for absenteeism.
+- There will be no make-up lesson for group classes.

 - Please be advised that photos and videos may be taken for training and marketing purposes.

-Your preferred location or Indoor Heated Mineral Pool @ 8 Duke’s Road
+Your preferred location or Happy Fish Indoor Heated Pool

 30 minutes per session